 Students who have committed to filling a bed in a campus housing unit, i.e. Social House, Interest House or SuperBlock, are only eligible for off campus living if other students have previously been identified to fill their spot on the roster by the stipulated deadline.

-- All inquires about meal plan fee reductions must be submitted directly to the Dining Director, Dan Detora. to facilitate the process please copy RSC Karin Hall-Kolts on those messages.
+- All inquiries about meal plan fee reductions must be submitted directly to the Dining Director, Dan Detora. to facilitate the process please copy RSC Karin Hall-Kolts on those messages.

 There is a lottery held in the Spring Term for (full-time) students wishing to apply for off campus beginning in the subsequent Fall Term.